 The paper has already been accepted, so don’t review the paper.
 Review the artifact.

-The only real rubric is what’s on the review form.
-Every artifact is different and a more fine-grained rubric wouldn’t make sense.
 This is not a completely objective process and that’s okay.
 We want to know if the artifact meets your expectations as a researcher.
 Does something in the artifact annoy you or delight you?
 You should say so in your review.
 Note that while the ideal may be replicability (i.e., obtaining the same results using the authors’ artifact), there are many reasons why we as a committee may be unable to replicate the results yet still deem the artifact as meeting expectations.
 For example, it may be difficult or impossible for the authors to provide a bundled artifact that allows replication.

 We encourage you to try your own tests.
 But, don’t be a true adversary.
 This is research software so stuff will break.
 Assume the authors acted in good faith and aren’t trying to hoodwink us.
 Instead, suppose you had to use/modify the artifact for your own research.
 Do you think you could?
 You’ll have to imagine and extrapolate, but that’s okay.